jhhung/EARRINGS/README.md

 Single mode and paired mode are used for single-end reads and paired-end reads respectively.

-Build mode generate an index for source reference sequence of target single-end reads.
+Build mode generates an index for source reference sequence of target single-end reads.

 ### **Single-End**